Sheffield United: Club Profile

 Tickets will be distributed through Boro’, with concessionary rates charged.
 A personal assistant will be admitted free of charge if required.
 There will also be a Disabled Away Stewart to assist on matchdays as refreshment stands are inaccessible for wheelchair users.

 Alcohol is available inside the ground, but places outside the stadium are in plentiful supply.
-However, most nearest to the ground are home pubs only, so one option might be to try The Earl on Queens Road among others.
+Most pubs nearest to the ground are home pubs only, however, so one option might be to try The Earl on Queens Road among others.

 Travel along the A61 through a number of roundabouts and into Sheffield.
 After making a right turn to remain on the A61 once in the city, you will see a Halfords on your right.
 Just after this, turn left into Shoreham Street and make a left after 0.2 miles for Cherry Street.